 Are you interested in participating in one of the Foundation’s virtual fundraisers in support of Albertans facing cancer?
 Join us for a run anywhere in your community in the Albertans Helping Albertans Virtual 5K Walk and Run or commit to learning something new or taking on a healthy habit by joining us for Resolution Revolution.

 Thank you.
 Because of you, cancer patients in Alberta can focus on what matters most – healing.
 Together we can make a difference.

 In the second week of March we relocated our staff out of the cancer centres to reduce any risk for patients and family members walking through those doors.
 To help prevent spread in the community and to protect our own teams, we have asked our staff to work remotely as of Tuesday, March 17.
 We will keep very few essential staff at our offices–most of the work will be done virtually.
 We hope business will operate as usual but there may be a slight delay in receiving your receipt or other information.
 With the latest news that schools and daycares are closing indefinitely, we know some of our staff will be managing their workload with little ones at their feet.
 While we hope this transition will be as seamless as possible, it may take some of us a little longer to return a call, but we promise we will.

 We are still here to serve you and provide a number of flexible ways to connect with us.

 At this time, our preference is to be contacted by email at firstname.lastname@example.org

-Please know we are thinking about you and your loved ones and appreciate the role we get to play in your lives.
+Please know we are thinking about you and your loved ones as we all navigate the effects of the pandemic and appreciate the role we get to play in your lives.
 This is an organization of Albertans helping Albertans and right now, that’s even more important than ever.

 Stay tuned to this page and our social media channels for updates.